felixmariotto/reboot-min-os/README.md

 ## controls :

-Only playable on a laptop ( in my opinion it's impossible to map the game controls to mobile inputs ).
+Only playable with mouse and keyboard.

 **MOUSE MOVE :** move the camera around
 **WASD :** move around